• Sum of Reciprocals

 • Sabbatical trip to Europe – Part 2 (Switzerland)

 The second stop of my Europe trip was Switzerland.
-In Zürich, I visited places where Boris Belousov (the discoverer of the Belousov-Zhabotinsky reaction I am using in my lab) lived and studied during his time in exile (1910-1915).
+In Zürich, I visited places where Boris Belousov (the discoverer of the Belousov-Zhabotinsky reaction I am using in my lab) lived and studied during his time in exile in the early 20th century.
 But the theme of that part of my science history project keeps validating “Searching for a ghost”.

 None of the buildings mentioned in publications still exist.
 And searching for original document is two archived did not provide any new information.
 Therefore, two impressions from Zürich: the beautiful Zürich train station and the street sign of the street Belousov supposedly lived in.